-My handcrafted ecoprinted books celebrate my love of plants and the beautiful places they grow – gardens, farms, fields, parks and forests.
+My handcrafted ecoprinted books celebrate plants and the beautiful places they grow – gardens, farms, fields, parks and forests.
 I create the covers of my books from paper I print with flowers and leaves.
 The unique combination of natural dyes and pigments makes each journal one of a kind.

 Ecoprinting is the process of capturing the natural dyes and pigments in plants on paper using heat and pressure.
 The resulting prints depend on the combination and composition of plant materials, the season, the type of paper or cloth and the mordants, or fixatives, used.